waltherg/ml/autoencoder_dim_reduction/README.md

 - Recall: 0.9389
 - F1 Score: 0.9387

-With Dimensionality Reduction using Autoencoder:
+Event classification with dimensionality reduction using autoencoder:

-Dimensions after reduction: 70
+Dimensions after reduction: 73
-- Accuracy: 0.8755
+- Accuracy: 0.8945
-- Precision: 0.8770
+- Precision: 0.8958
-- Recall: 0.8755
+- Recall: 0.8945
-- F1 Score: 0.8759
+- F1 Score: 0.8945

 The dimensionality reduction using the autoencoder did not improve the classification performance.
 In fact, the performance metrics (accuracy, precision, recall, and F1 score) were slightly lower for the dimensionality-reduced data.